Table of Contents

-Calm Your Reactive Dog
+- Setting Your Reactive Dog Up for Success

 A reactive dog means they find stimuli in their immediate environment challenging to handle, which causes them to overreact.
 Reactive dogs are not necessarily aggressive, although they do an excellent job of looking like it.
 Overreactions to stimuli include barking, growling, lunging and posturing.